 Do you want to know how to survive a night at the airport?
 Maybe your flights got delayed, or you chose to fly indirectly because it was cheaper.
 Having a layover or two can cut the cost of your flight in half, but you will often have to wait long hours on the layover.

 Being stuck in an airport for 10 hours can be a rough experience.
 But if you come prepared, it won’t be as bad and you may even get some sleep.

-Skinny jeans might be what you love to wear but will they be a good choice if you choose to have a nap at the airport?
+Jeans might be what you love to wear, but will they be a good choice if you choose to have a nap at the airport?
 When traveling, bring more comfortable clothing like sweats.
 You can arrive wearing them, or simply pack them in your carry-on.

 Engage With People

 Can’t sleep or simply don’t want to?
 Talking is the most powerful tool when it comes to staying awake.
 If you see other restless people walking around the airport at night, that is your chance to strike up a conversation.

 When meeting a stranger, you don't know anything about them and they don't know anything about you.
 That allows for a meaningful conversation as you learn about their life.